ray-x/lsp_signature.nvim/README.md

   debug = false, -- set to true to enable debug logging log_path = "debug_log_file_path", -- debug log path

-}
+  padding = '', -- character to pad on left and right of signature can be ' ', or '|'  etc

+  shadow_blend = 36, -- if you using shadow as border use this set the opacity shadow_guibg = 'Black' -- if you using shadow as border use this set the color e.g. 'Green' or '#121315' }

 require'lsp_signature'.on_attach(cfg)